-Students should check “Grades” under WebAdvisor shortly after midterm to see if they have received any deficiencies.
-Students who receive deficiencies may have a C, D, or F in the course at mid-term.
+Students should check “Grades” under the dashboard on MyState shortly after midterm to see if they have received any deficiencies.
+Students who receive deficiencies may have a C, D or F in the course at mid-term.
 It is highly suggested that students who receive a deficiency in a course make an appointment with faculty teaching the course and discuss options for improving their grade.
-Students can also schedule an appointment with their advisor to discuss other study strategies.
+Students can also schedule an appointment with their academic advisor to discuss other study strategies.

 Final Grade Reports

-Final grade reports at the issues at the conclusion of the semester may be reviewed via WebAdvisor under “Grades.”
+Final grade reports at the issues at the conclusion of the semester may be reviewed on the dashboard on MyState under “Grades.”
 If a student feels that a grade is not accurate, he/she should first talk to the instructor, following the Guideline for Communication of Undergraduate Student Program Concerns.
-If there is no resolution, the student can initiate the academic appeal process noted above.
+If there is no resolution, the student can initiate the academic appeal process outlined in the SDSU catalog and linked above.

-It is an expectation that students will complete on online exit survey as part of College program evaluation process.
-Students will be given an opportunity to participate in a Focus Group discussion with the Assistant or Associate Dean for Undergraduate Nursing prior to graduation.
-The feedback from graduating students is important for quality improvement in the undergraduate programs.
+It is an expectation that students will complete an online exit survey as part of the College program evaluation process.
+Students will be given an opportunity to participate in a Focus Group discussion with the Assistant Dean for Undergraduate Nursing prior to graduation.
+The feedback from graduating students is important for quality improvement in undergraduate programs.
 Information gathered through these exit processes will be reviewed and reported in aggregate.
 No individual student comments or information will be reported.

-The student may contact the faculty member or advisor of choice for the recommendation and complete the Request for Recommendation form.
-Providing additional background information such as the student’s community/college activities and professional or leadership positions held, or scholarships awarded is beneficial.
+The student may contact the faculty member or academic advisor of choice for the recommendation.
+Providing additional background information such as the student’s community/college activities and professional or leadership positions held or scholarships awarded is beneficial.
 Prior employment should also be included.
-Allow adequate time for the faculty member/advisor to write the recommendation before the stated deadlines.
+Allow adequate time for the faculty member/academic advisor to write the recommendation before the stated deadlines.

 There are two steps students must take to become licensed as a registered nurse.
-Nursing Student Services (NSS) at each site will assist students to 1) register for the NCLEX (National Council Licensing Exam) through Pearson Vue and 2) help students obtain and complete information for State Board Licensure in the state in which the student plans to practice.
-NSS also provides general information about licensure issues and state compacts.
+Nursing Student Services can guide students to 1) register for the NCLEX (National Council Licensing Exam) through Pearson Vue and 2) help students obtain and complete information for State Board Licensure in the state in which the student plans to practice.
+Nursing Student Services can also provide general information about licensure issues and state compacts.

 Licensure and application processes differ by state so it is important to check the state board of nursing website for the state in which the student plans to obtain a license.
 It is important to begin this process early in the 5th semester as some require a background check, drug screen or other documentation that take time to complete.

-The steps to the processes for licensing and links to the state nursing boards are found on the National Council of State Boards of Nursing website.
+The steps for licensure and links to the state nursing boards are found on at the National Council of State Boards of Nursing.

-There are additional charges associated with ordering academic attire and graduation announcements at CB Grad.
+There are additional charges associated with ordering academic attire and graduation announcements, and the Registrar’s Office provides information to students who have applied for graduation, including how to order diplomas and ordering academic regalia at CB Grad.

-Diplomas take approximately 3-4 months to process and be signed.
+Diplomas take approximately 3-4 months after the official graduation date to process and be signed.
 Students must decide how they plan to obtain their diploma, either through mail or picked up on campus.
-Diplomas are NOT sent to the College of Nursing program sites (Sioux Falls, Aberdeen, Rapid City).
+Diplomas are NOT sent to the College of Nursing.
 While ordering their graduation attire, students indicate how their diploma will be delivered.
 An additional fee is charged for mail delivery of the diploma.

 Registered nurses who are enrolled in the nursing major courses must seek individual malpractice insurance.
-Since requirements for the amount change, please check with the advisor to determine the required coverage.
-The RN Students must have proof of malpractice insurance coverage before they can begin components of their clinical courses.
+SDSU is required to maintain malpractice insurance on all undergraduate students who are not licensed; because RN to B.S.N. students are already licensed registered nurses, they are required to maintain this same standard for the RN to B.S.N. program duration.
+Since requirements for the amount change, please check with the program coordinator/advisor to determine the required coverage.
+The RN Students must have proof of malpractice insurance coverage submitted to CastleBranch before they can begin the program.

-RN students in the RN Upward Mobility program are required to provide their own transportation to complete their clinical experience.
-RNs travel independently to their practicum location for Nurs 385, Health Assessment and Clinical Decision Making and Nurs 416, Community Health.
+RN students in the RN to B.S.N. program are required to provide their own transportation to complete their clinical experience.

-RN Upward Mobility students are asked to wear professional attire when meeting with agency personnel and during population-based clinical experiences.
-Students must wear their SDSU student name tag.
-There is no specific uniform requirement for RN-Upward Mobility students.
+RN to B.S.N. students are asked to wear professional attire when meeting with agency personnel and during population-based clinical experiences.
+Students must wear their SDSU nursing student badge.
+There is no specific uniform requirement for RN to B.S.N.